baipin/HongKongsigns/README.md

 You can download from [Paradox Mods Platform](https://mods.paradoxplaza.com/mods/125896/Windows).

 I will give a release bag when the formal version of my mod come out.
 Anyway, it's no need for you to clone  or download the repository to install the mod.

+## Important: After adding to platset...
+You need to import Chinese font included in the mod by yourself.
+But it is very easy, just do like this:
+* Enter your savegame.
+* Click the Write Everywhere buttom on the left-top (A circled "W").
+* Choose "CITY FONTS" tab.
+* Click "+", choose the puzzle-piece icon (Templates from mods).
+And search for the "baipinHongKongsigns" Mod.
+* Select "Huiwenganghei.ttf", click "OK".
+* You are done!

 ## Changelog